University of Rasul

-The University of Rasul (UOR Mandi Bahuddin) is a public sector university located in Rasul, Mandi Bahauddin, Punjab, Pakistan.
+The University of Rasul, Mandi Bahauddin (UORM) is a public university located in Rasul, Mandi Bahauddin, Punjab, Pakistan.

 History

-The University of Rasul was founded in 1873 in Lahore as the School of Surveying.
-In 1906, it was renamed as the Punjab School of Engineering.
-In 1912, it was again renamed as the Government School of Engineering and was moved to its current location in Rasul.
+The University of Rasul was founded in 1873 in Lahore as a school of surveying established at the Oriental College, Lahore.
+It was moved to National College of Arts, Lahore in 1885.
+In 1906, it was renamed as Punjab School of Engineering and in 1912, it was moved to its current location and again renamed as Government School of Engineering.